jigpu/linuxwacom-wiki-archive/wiki/Calibration.md

 Calibration is necessary when the pointer on the screen does not coincide with where the input tool is located on the tablet.
-This is usually most noticeable on a Wacom tablet pc, often after rotation.
-The pointer being more than a mm or two off can render using a tablet pc or Cintiq awkward, more so with the stylus than with touch (Cintiq's don't have to worry about touch).
+This is usually most noticeable on a Wacom tablet PC, often after rotation.
+The pointer being more than a mm or two off can render using a tablet PC or Cintiq awkward, more so with the stylus than with touch (Cintiq's don't have to worry about touch).
 With a non-Cintiq Wacom tablet this may be seen as the input tool not reaching a particular monitor's edge or